 If you don’t want to use URL masking, you can go with URL redirects.

-URL redirection, also known as URL forwarding, is the technique of forwarding a user from one URL to another URL.
+URL redirection is the technique of forwarding a user from one URL to another URL.
 It’s typically used to redirect traffic from an old or outdated URL to a new or updated one.
-For example, if a website changes its domain name, you can use URL redirection to ensure that users that try to access the old domain are automatically redirected to the new one.
+For example, if a website changes its domain name, you can use URL redirection to ensure that those who try to access the old domain are automatically led to the new one.

 You can also use URL redirection to redirect traffic to a different page on the same website, to track clicks on links or advertisements, to shorten long URLs, or to redirect traffic to an affiliate program or partner website.